ignacioct/SportClassifier/README.md

 * Datasets provided by Kaggle and ImageNet
 * [Weights & Biases](https://wandb.ai/) for tracking and logging the experiments

+It is important, in order to follow the approach used in the ```research.ipynb```, to download the [Sport Image Dataset from Kaggle](https://www.kaggle.com/sovitrath/sports-image-dataset) and place the ```input``` folder in the root of the project, along with the notebook.

 <!-- GETTING STARTED -->
 ## Documentation